Private health insurance

 What does my policy cover?

-You are able to choose from plans to suit your needs.
+You are able to choose from to suit your needs.
 Cover differs between each of these plans.
 Plan 4 has the lowest monthly premiums of these options; plan 1 has the highest.

 Pre-existing conditions are not covered (see below).
 The handbook gives further details of what else is not covered, which includes treatment at a hospital not listed in the directory of hospitals, dental care, and pregnancy and childbirth.